SmartSystems-UniAndes/Sizing_DeepLabV3_Semantic_Segmentation/README.md

 and capacity using deep learning and overhead imagery* [1].
 Here is shown the transfer learning process for photovoltaic panels segmentation with the DeepLab V3 architecture trained for ImageNet.

+## How it works?

+Run the file main.py.
+If you want tho check the transfer learning process, see the segmentation_model/deep_lab_v3.py file.
+To download the dataset and the trained model, go to this link: https://drive.google.com/drive/folders/1HF9cHprGdPsjziL-NKyU9dU2R6fUEUGu?usp=sharing

 ## Work Environment

 See [SETUP.md](SETUP.md).